mechatroner/RBQL/README.md

 * Can work with different data sources including CSV files, sqlite tables, native 2D arrays/lists (traditional SQL engines are usually tightly coupled with their databases)
 * Supports both TOP and LIMIT keywords
 * Provides additional NR (record number) variable which is especially useful for input sources where record order is well defined (such as CSV files)
-* Supports tables with variable number of values in records
+* Supports input tables with inconsistent number of fields per record
-* Allows to generate result sets with variable number of values in records e.g. by using split() function and unpack operator (Python) / destructuring assignment (JS)
+* Allows to generate result sets with variable number of fields per records e.g. by using split() function and unpack operator (Python) / destructuring assignment (JS)
 * UPDATE is a special case of SELECT query - this prevents accidental data loss
 * Almost nonexistent entry barrier both for SQL users and JS/Python users
 * No need to use FROM statement - the table name is defined by the context.
 This improves query typing speed and allows immediate autocomplete for variables inside SELECT statement (in traditional SQL engines autocomplete will not work until you write FROM statement, which goes after SELECT statement)